siimplehelp/liveingermany/_posts/2021-04-10-child-birth-visa.md

 * You can apply for this visa within 6 months of delivery only.

 * You can apply for this visa while keeping eye on Air Bubble travel plans.
-Check the status of Air Bubble here https://www.civilaviation.gov.in/en/about-air-transport-bubbles
+Check the status of Air Bubble here [Information on Air Bubble Travel Plan](https://www.civilaviation.gov.in/en/about-air-transport-bubbles)

 Please feel free to ping me🙏